tsyizlin/HackathonSubmissionCandidate/README.md

 However, I felt that taking this path was risky, because if the docs were outdated, it might fail to properly code apps.

 Instead, I took the sample app provided by Guru and ran it through an AI coding agent (Aider) using Gemini Pro 2.5 and Claude 4 Sonnet to refactor the sample app to separate the Waku code from the application code.
 This way the application code could be updated without touching the working Waku code.
-I refactored it as well to handle listening on multiple contentTopics and stripped out Codex and Wallet code, to give a coding agent the best change of being able to one shot change the sample code into a whole different app, given simple instructions.
+I refactored it as well to handle listening on multiple contentTopics and stripped out Codex and Wallet code, to give a coding agent the best chance of being able to one shot change the sample code into a whole different app, given simple instructions.

 Testing and refactoring the app cost about $15-$20 of LLM usage with Gemini pro 2.5.